Frequently Asked Questions About Weight Loss

 No. A certain amount of fat in the diet is good and necessary to be healthy.
 But nutrition experts agree that most Americans should eat less fat than they do.
 When you eat fat, make sure you mainly choose unsaturated fat, such as fat that comes from nuts, grains, and vegetable sources like olive oil.

 9. What prescription medicines are used to treat obesity?

-Currently, most available weight-loss medications approved by the FDA are for short-term use, meaning a few weeks or months.
+Currently, most available weight loss medications approved by the FDA are for short-term use, meaning a few weeks or months.

-.
-Topiramate causes weight loss in several ways, including increasing feelings of fullness, making foods taste less appealing, and increasing calorie burning.
+The long-term prescription drug Qsymia combines the appetite suppressant phentermine with the seizure/migraine drug topiramate.
+Topiramate causes weight loss in several ways, including increasing feelings of fullness, making foods taste less appealing, and boosting calorie burning.